 You will have an individual training profile and learning agreement around which your full programme, including practice, supervision and private study will be developed.

 Canvas is the university’s VLE (Virtual Learning Environment).
 You will have a Canvas site for each module which will work a little like a website where you can click on information to download or view it.
 For each module, the Canvas site will include resources such as: recorded audio/ visual lectures; readings (some of which are downloadable); video links; useful web links; discussion forums; activities.
 This is also where you will submit your coursework and receive feedback.

 Assessments associated with this course are outlined below:

-Assessment methods include written assignments, observations of practice, projects, and a dissertation (for the final 60 credits).
+Assessment methods include a written assignment, a presentation, a written exam, observations of practice, a practice portfolio and a dissertation (for the final 60 credits).

 The Graduate School